Scale-Up Program

 Abbi Lezizidis of Take ONE Concepts has been in sales, marketing, and distribution for over 30 years.
 For the past 15 years, Abbi has thrived in many aspects of the Food Sector.
 He understands and values the relationships between Food Retailers, Distributors and Producers.
 Abbi understands the craft of integrating great products with lifestyle and sharing a good story.
 Assisting entrepreneurs to build their dreams within the community of launching & growing to take your food business to another level is what the Take ONE Concepts team does.

-Candace Campbell is the Business Development Manager at Nuts For Cheese (NFC), responsible for US market development and expansion.
-In this role, Candace liaises with inside and outside sales teams, distributors, broker partners and retailers to expand availability of Nuts For Cheese’s line of cashew cheese and butter.
-Today Nuts For Cheese is sold nationwide in Canada and more than 45 US States.
-Prior to joining NFC, Candace worked in business development at the London Economic Development Corporation supporting the growth and retention of London’s manufacturing and food processing sectors.
-She is well versed in a variety of government funding programs.
+Candace Rabkin is the Business Development Manager at Nuts For Cheese (NFC), responsible for US market development and expansion.
+In this role, Candace liaises with inside and outside sales teams, distributors, broker partners and retailers to expand the availability of Nuts For Cheese’s line of cashew cheese and butter.
+Today, Nuts For Cheese is sold nationwide in Canada and more than 45 US States.
+Prior to joining NFC, Candace worked in business development at the London Economic Development Corporation, supporting the growth and retention of London’s manufacturing and food processing sectors.
+She is well-versed in a variety of government funding programs.
 A passionate community builder, she is chair of Canadian Manufacturers & Exporters Southwestern Ontario.

 Karen Cardona